 - angyeongppal [안경빨];

-At the Korean wikipedia we find an extensive list of nicknames of famous people, Westerners and Asians who influence the world in some way.
-Many of these people are known by a nickname in Korea.
+On the Korean Wikipedia we find an extensive list of nicknames of famous people, Westerners and Asians who influence the world in some way.
+Many of these people are known by nickname in Korea.
 See some below:

 - Kim Wan-Seon [김완선] is considered the Madonna of Korea: hangug-ui madonna [한국의 마돈나];